 A bid or quotation submitted by a firm that is located within the City limits or within unincorporated Sacramento County will receive a 5% bid evaluation preference.
-This preference will be used for the purpose of determining the lowest responsible bidder for supplies and services.
+This preference will be used for the purpose of determining the lowest responsible bidder for supplies and non-professional services under $100,000 and professional services.

 The Small Business Enterprise (SBE) and the Emerging Business Enterprise (EBE) preferences have been eliminated.